saadrawasia/webscrapping/readme.md

-To scrap post from link
+To scrap post from link:
 /public/link?abc={url}